 - Team assignments are final and not subject to appeal.

-- The RISE Coaching Staff is responsible for assembling most teams and initiating player movements.
+- The RISE Recreational Administrator is responsible for assembling most teams and the RISE Coaching Staff is responsible for initiating player movements.

-- When forming teams, RISE considers: Home Campus Designation, Birth Year, School Attended, Neighborhood Zone, RISE Coaching Staff Player Evaluation/Ranking.
+- When forming teams, RISE considers: Home Campus Designation, Birth Year, School Attended, Neighborhood Zone, RISE Coaching Staff Player Evaluation.